Randi356/Blacklist/README.md

-## What do Aziz the Great and Winnie the Pooh have in common?
-Same middle name.
+## What do you call a boy who stopped digging holes?
+Douglas.